hemanthbd/Morse-Diffusion/README.md

   * Down (Long) enters Space ('\') between words (There will be a countdown from 40 till 'Space Entered!')

   * Make sure to do .-.-.- (Dot) after you completed the prompt, which will close the webcam window and trigger the prompt to the Keras Stable Diffusion API.

+  * Click ESC to exit at any time if not satisfied with the prompt, it will exit the application without triggering the API
 ```

 #### 3) Eye Blinking + Head Movements Morse Code